-A grade of "Incomplete" (I) may be given when a student is unable to complete the work for a course within the semester in which the course is taken.
-When the work is completed and the instructor submits a "Change of Final Grade" form, the I will remain on the student's transcript and a letter grade will be inserted next to the I. Failure to complete the course within one calendar year will automatically convert the I to a failing grade (E).
+A grade of "Incomplete" (I) may be given when a student is unable to complete the work for a course within the semester in which the course is taken, for circumstances beyond the student's control.
+The student must be passing the course and have completed at least 80% of the required coursework.
+When the work is completed and the instructor submits a "Change of Final Grade" form; the 'I' will remain on the student's transcript and a letter grade will be inserted next to the I. Failure to complete the course within one calendar year will automatically convert the I to a failing grade (EU).
 A professor can still change a grade after a year, or the course may be retaken.
-If a professor changes an E to another letter grade after a year's time, both the professor's signature and the department chair's signature are required.
-A "T" (work-in-progress) grade is appropriately given in the master's program only for POLS 6970, Thesis Research: Master's.
-A T is used until the thesis is completed, when a letter grade is turned in for the entire project.
-A grade of T does not convert to an E grade.
-The T remains on the student's record until the instructor submits the Change of Grade form indicating the grade received.
+If a professor changes an 'E' to another letter grade after a year's time, both the professor's signature and the department chair's signature are required.
+A 'T' (work-in-progress) grade is appropriately given in the master's program only for POLS 6970, Thesis Research: Master's.
+A 'T' is used until the thesis is completed, when a letter grade is turned in for the entire project.
+A grade of 'T' does not convert to an E grade.
+The 'T' remains on the student's record until the instructor submits the Change of Final Grade form indicating the grade received.
 Instructors are discouraged from giving incomplete grades except in unusual circumstances (for further information about incomplete grades and eligibility for financial aid, see section on Teaching Assistant Policies below).

+6.3.
 Credit/No Credit